 Since 2010 our charity Sustainable Coastlines has delivered our Love your Coast litter awareness and beach clean-up programme at schools around the Wellington region, with incredible results.
 Last year over 3,500 people from the region joined us for clean-up events and over 5,000 attended our educational talks.
-This summer, we are running this popular project again and would love you to be involved.
-See the fun from last year here.
+This summer, we are running this popular project again and would love your school, community or corporate group to be involved!

-We’re assisting and running a number of public cleanups coming up –
+We’re collaborating a number of public cleanups coming up –

-November 19th – Wellington Harbour Spring-Clean – This is a SCUBA focussed cleanup but always a great time on the waterfront, with kayakers and walkers still required to help out.
+January 14th – Wellington Harbour Spring-Clean – This is a SCUBA focussed cleanup but always a great time on Wellington’s Iconic Waterfront, with kayakers and walkers still required to help out.
+Island Bay Marine Centre will be there ‘decrittering’ the rubbish as it comes up from the deep.
 Always a fun day of music, education and diving!

-Anytime during Term 4 — Monday 10 October to Friday 9 December 2016 — we offer any year group at your school the opportunity to be a part of Love your Coast Wellington 2016 by receiving an educational presentation and/or an organised clean-up of your local coastline or waterway at no cost to your school.
+Anytime during Term 4 — Monday 16 October to Friday 15 December 2017 — we offer any year group at your school the opportunity to be a part of Love your Coast Wellington 2017 by receiving an educational presentation and an organised clean-up of your local coastline or waterway at no cost to your school.

 Our experienced presenters will visit your school at a time that suits you during the term.
 Through our multimedia presentation we will build an understanding about litter challenges, and motivate students to look after their local stretch of coast.